Damzwan/sketchmate/docs/DRAW_ENGINE.md

 11. **Never invalidate a region you are about to stamp.** The stamp bumps the generation itself, so a pre-emptive `markDirty` turns the fast path into dead code with no error anywhere.
+12. **Layer state enters through the spatial index, nowhere else.** A new consumer that filters or sorts objects itself will disagree with the tiles.
+    Sort with `compareRenderOrder`; pick with `queryInteractive`; only bookkeeping uses `queryAll`.
-12. **Composite destinations are integer-snapped outward.** Fragments overlap by
+13. **Composite destinations are integer-snapped outward.** Fragments overlap by
     <1px; they never gap.
 A gap shows the canvas background and reads as a
     rendering defect (the "white lines" report).